Employer Insights

 • Name of care provider or school that's subject to closure

-• Employee statement clarifying no other person is willing and able to care for the kid
+• Employee statement clarifying that no other person is willing and able to care for the kid

-• Employee statement highlighting the existence of specific circumstances warranting the worker to provide home care for kids above 14 years.
+• Employee statement highlighting the existence of specific circumstances warranting the worker to provide home care for children above 14 years.

 Tracking OFLA and Other Accrued Time Off